brianyiktaktsui/Skymap/README.md

-# Quick start (<10min)
+# Quick start (<10 mins)

 1. [install python with version >=3.4]( https://www.anaconda.com/download/) (won't work for python 2 at the moment)
 2. [Click me to download the examples notebooks](https://github.com/brianyiktaktsui/Skymap/raw/master/ExampleDataLoading.zip)
-3. Choose one of the following notebooks to run. **The code will automatically update your python pandas**, [create a new environment if necessary](https://conda.io/docs/user-guide/tasks/manage-environments.html) .
+3. Choose one of the following notebooks to run. **The code will automatically update your python pandas**, [create a new conda environment if necessary](https://conda.io/docs/user-guide/tasks/manage-environments.html) .
    * **loadVariantDataBySRRID.ipynb**: requires 1GB of disk space and 5GB of RAM.

    * **loadingRNAseqByGene.ipynb**: requires  20GB of disk space and 1GB RAM.